rileybusche/nmr_data_analysis/README.md

 Riley Busche 2019

-# NMR Data Anylsis Program
+# NMR Data Analysis Program

-The repository (and a more formated view of this README) for this code can be found [here](https://github.com/rileybusche/nmr_data_analysis/).
+The repository (and a more formatted view of this README) for this code can be found [here](https://github.com/rileybusche/nmr_data_analysis/).

 `main.py` and `functions.py` must be in the same folder for the program to function.

+# Prerequisites
+This program was written for Python 3.6 - though it should be forward compatible with all new versions of Python.
+However, it *may* not be backwards compatible with older verions of Python.

+To ensure this program works correctly, have Python 3.6 or newer installed.

-# Program Arguements
+# Program Arguments
-The program currently has 3 user arguements, all of which are required inorder for the program to run.
+The program currently has 3 user arguments, all of which are required in order for the program to run.
     --path
-        This the path to the folder containing the file structure to be analyized.
+        This the path to the folder containing the file structure to be analyzed.
 The required file structure is detailed below.
         To prevent possible errors due to naming of folders, include the path in side quotation marks.

         Example path: